 - Deepwater Horizon Explosion: Killed 11 & Injured 17 Others

 - Petrobras Enchova Explosion: Killed 42

 - Petrobras P-36 Explosion: Killed 11

 At Arnold & Itkin LLP, we are devoted to helping victims of oil rig accidents get the financial compensation they may deserve.
-If you have suffered a burn injury, skull fracture, or amputation / limb loss injury and you believe the accident was caused by another person's carelessness or negligence, we want to help you understand your rights.
+If you have suffered a burn injury, skull fracture, or amputation/limb loss injury and you believe another person's carelessness or negligence caused the accident, we want to help you understand your rights.
 Have you suffered any kind of serious injury while working on an oil rig?
 Our law firm is here to look out for your best interests and fight for the legal protections that you deserve.
 Call now for a free review of your case.